-Grilled jumbo prawns (left) and deep-fried jumbo prawns (right)
+Photo: Grilled jumbo prawns (left) / Deep-fried jumbo prawns (right)

-Jumbo prawns are a mouthwatering fall specialty to even those who don’t generally eat seafood.
+Jumbo prawns are a mouthwatering fall specialty even to those who do not generally eat seafood.
 Those caught at sea are not easy to find outside local fishing areas, as these short-tempered crustaceans die quickly after they’re caught.
 Compared to farmed prawns, jumbo prawns caught at sea have longer antennas, thicker shells, and chewier meat.

 You can eat them boiled, steamed, or fried, but for a fuller flavor, heat a large pot, sprinkle it with coarse sea salt, and cook the live prawns for about 10 minutes until they turn crimson.
-Prawns are savory and do not taste “fishy,” so they can be eaten as is without any sauce.
+Prawns are savory therefore can be eaten as is without any sauce.
 If you prefer more seasoning, try dipping the prawns in a mixture of red chili-pepper paste and vinegar.
-Instead of throwing away the left-over shrimp heads, re-cook them for an extra crispy and delicious treat.

 Top producers of sea-caught blue crabs and jumbo prawns